lukealtnehter/LLM_APP/README.md

   `Total Accuracy = 100 - [(n incorrect values in the database) + (n omitted objects)(n properties)]/[n total data points in the ground truth]`
   The total accuracy of a prompt includes omissions.

+#### Download Prompt

+Once the predicted accuracy on the representative sample is sufficiently high (~95%), the prompt can be downloaded as a .txt file for future use.

 # Random sampling/ Validation/ Running the whole batch